hbctraining/Intro-to-R/lessons/02_introR-syntax-and-data-structures.md

 ## Learning Objectives

-* Employ variables and functions in R.
+* Employ variables in R.
 * Describe the various data types used in R.
 * Construct data structures to store data.